SlideRuleEarth/sliderule/docs/rtd/source/user_guide/SlideRule.rst

 The SlideRule Python Client helps make the above steps a lot easier by providing a user-friendly interface for accomplishing typical workflows.

 #.
-The Python client supports an *area of interest* being defined in multiple ways - as a dictionary of latitude and longitudes, a list of coordinates, a GeoJSON file, a Shapefile, or a GeoDataFrame - and then representing the area of interest in standard formats accepted by SlideRule and other NASA web services.
+The Python client supports an *area of interest* being defined in multiple ways - as a dictionary of latitude and longitudes, a list of coordinates, a GeoJSON file, a Shapefile, or a GeoDataFrame - and then converting that representation into the different forms required by SlideRule and other NASA web services.
 #.
 The Python client queries NASA's Common Metadata Repository (CMR) system automatically for the user and populates the requests to SlideRule with the available science data pertinent to the user's request.
 #.
 The Python client allows users to define their processing parameters as Python dictionaries, and make requests to SlideRule using Python functions.
 #.
 The Python client handles the HTTPS connection to the SlideRule servers as well as any necessary authentication requests to the SlideRule Provisioning System when private clusters are being used.